libanWest/RealEstatae-WebApp/README.md

 # RealEstatae-WebApp
-A basic Real estate site that shows available listing and lets users register interest.
+A basic Real estate site built with Angular that shows available listings and lets users register interest.

 - Run the application